emrekizil/RickAndMortyApp/README.md

 ### Ui Layer:
 Ui layer displays application data on the screen and makes Ui ready to interact with users.
 It contains UI-related state and Ui logic.
 Ui layer includes viewmodels, fragments, activities, components, states, mappers.

+## Importance of Mapping Data Between Layers
+In-app, each layer has a data model on its own, and data is mapped between layers to each layer model.
+Using different models per layer is perfect for a clean architecture approach.
+If the app sticks to just one model and some situations like database modifications, adding restful apis to data source or needing a usable model for Ui, comes out the app needs to update all models.
+Using models per layer is a great key to creating scalable and maintainable software.

 # Tech Stack & Open Source Libraries
 - Minimum SDK level 21
 - %100 [Kotlin](https://kotlinlang.org/) based